grant-olson/AntennaModels/README.md

-This is just a place to stash my workspace for various antenna models for amateur radio.
-Unlikely to be of use to others, but feel free to enjoy.
+This is a place to stash my workspace for various antenna models for amateur radio.
+Some of the antennas match my back yard setup, but others are more archytypal antennas such as a generic multiband vertical.
+If the generic ones help you get started, please feel free to use them as you wish.

 All software listed is Windows-only but runs in Wine: